-Existing concrete traffic barrier may be reused on the Project.
-The reused concrete barrier shall be free of Defects, appropriately placed and correctly installed at the correct height and distance from roadway and obstacles.
-Installation and repairs shall comply with all applicable provisions and standards of new construction including NCHRP 350.
+Existing concrete traffic barrier may be reused in Interim Areas on the Project.
+The reused concrete barrier shall be free of Defects, appropriately placed and correctly installed at the correct height and distance from roadway and obstacles and shall comply with all applicable provisions and standards of new construction including NCHRP 350.
+Developer shall comply with applicable installation standards for transitions between existing and new barrier.
+Use of one barrier type (existing or new) shall be limited to a minimum length of one mile and to both sides of any roadway type (general purpose, managed lane, direct connector, etc.).